 The conference/training room is available for use by the community.
 It is equipped with an LED HDTV, DVD player, an overhead projector, a whiteboard and a refreshment area.

-Since the ECAA station is only capable of parking three ambulances inside the building.
-The fourth ambulance, paratransit vans and other vehicles are forced to remain on the parking lot or are housed at an alternate rented location about one mile away, especially during bad weather.
+Since the ECAA station is only capable of parking three ambulances inside the building, the three paratransit vans and other vehicles are forced to remain on the parking lot or are housed at an alternate rented location about one mile away, especially during bad weather.

 To the rear of the station is a deck along the stream, shaded by large trees and made private by a row of evergreen trees.
 The deck includes benches and a picnic table.
 The deck also has visibility onto the tranquil neighboring property of the historic Ephrata Cloister.